-- 341 Because multiple NC-SI channels can share an EID, identification of channel is still based on the source - MAC address of the packet.
-Given the shared media behavior of RBT in multidrop configurations, packets - not destined to this package can be seen.
-In NC-SI over MCTP, the NC-SI pass-through packets are - routed over an MCTP network, thus packets destined to other packages are not expected.
-The NC should - drop the received NC-SI TX Pass-through packets that are not destined to its package and may count - them in one of the channels' Tx error counter.
-If counted, these errors shall be included in the "Pass- - through TX Packets Dropped" counter as part of the Get NC-SI Pass-through Statistics Response.
+Because multiple NC-SI channels can share an EID, identification of channel is still based on the source MAC address of the packet.
+Given the shared media behavior of RBT in multidrop configurations, packets not destined to this package can be seen.
+In NC-SI over MCTP, the NC-SI pass-through packets are routed over an MCTP network, thus packets destined to other packages should not be expected.
+The NC should drop the received NC-SI TX Pass-through packets that are not destined to its package and count them as transmit errors.
+These errors shall be included in the "Pass-through TX Packets Dropped" counter as part of the Get NC-SI Pass-through Statistics Response.